 I’ve been most impressed by your company, you’ve delivered exactly as promised.

-As a business model it’s most impressive.
 I’ve been chatting to fellow GPs over the country who might also be interested in working with you

 Dr Joseph Pearson

 If you take a look at the back of your driving licence you will see that you have certain entitlements.
 Commercial drivers have additional entitlements on their licence which breakdown as:

 - HGV & LGV drivers: Class 1 or 2 now known as Category C and CE